 How does USDaf generate yield?

-USDaf is built with a two-token model: USDaf for transactions and sUSDaf (staked USDaf) for earning yield.
-USDaf alone doesnβt generate yield, but is used for transacting or providing liquidity.
+USDaf is built with a dual-token model: USDaf for transactions and sUSDaf (staked USDaf) for earning yield.
+USDaf alone does not generate yield, but is used for transacting or providing liquidity.

 Users have two options with sUSDaf: To choose between staking their USDaf in the stability pool or providing liquidity in pools.
 1 USDaf cannot be used in both at the same time, but users can split their USDaf stack across either, should they wish.